How to Resolve the Failed to Open Stream Error in WordPress

 Let’s get started!

-WordPress’ ‘Failed to open stream’ error is caused by a number of factors which are worth investigating before trying to fix the problem.
+WordPress’ ‘Failed to open stream’ error can be caused by a number of factors which are worth investigating before trying to fix the problem.

 Warning: require(/mysite/wp-includes/file.php): failed to open stream: No such file or directory in /mysite/wp-settings.php on line 32